 Social proof as a long-term investment

 However, it is not enough to collect social proof and actively ask your customers for reviews.
 To ensure that a positive image of your brand is established and worth the effort, you should make sure that social proof is weaved into your marketing strategy in the long run.
+You can read how to embed Instagram content on your website on our blog.
 A positive image doesn’t build up overnight, but must be fed continuously, over a long period of time, and reinforced again and again.
 Good things come to those who wait, which means: integrate social proof into your marketing and e-commerce by developing a long-term strategy of how you can use positive buying experiences and reviews to let your brand shine bright like a diamond.

 <a href="https://blog.squarelovin.com/social-proof-im-ecommerce/"><img loading="lazy" src="https://blog.squarelovin.com/wp-content/uploads/2021/08/2019-07-24_19-51-20.png" alt="Social Proof Infographic" title="Social Proof Infographic_en" /></a>